Measurement of boosted Higgs bosons produced via vector boson fusion or gluon fusion in the H $\to$ $\mathrm{b\bar{b}}$ decay mode using LHC proton-proton collision data at $\sqrt{s}$ = 13 TeV: Event reconstruction and selection

 In order to ensure that the DDB tagger selection does not impact the shape of the background $\msd$ distribution, the DDB network is trained on a signal sample composed of simulated decays of bosons with masses ranging from 20 to 200\GeV.
 The success of this decorrelation method is demonstrated in Fig.~\ref{sel-ddb}, which shows the shape of the $\msd$ distribution for simulated QCD jets with $450 < \pt < 1200\GeV$ after different DDB selection criteria have been applied.
 The shape of the $\msd$ distribution is shown to be mostly independent of the DDB threshold value.

 The large-radius jet with the highest DDB score is identified as the Higgs boson candidate.
 This criterion selects a \PH candidate jet within $\Delta R<0.8$ of the generated particle in more than 90\% of simulated $\PH\to\bbbar$ events.
+Events in which the selected candidate jet does not correspond to the \PH decay are excluded from the signal yield, and their contribution is accounted for in the estimation of the QCD multijet background.

 Events containing \PH candidate jets with high DDB tagger score enter the ``DDB pass'' region.
 The definition of the DDB pass region is chosen to maximize the expected sensitivity to VBF \PH production, and the DDB tagger threshold corresponds to a signal efficiency of about 40\% and a QCD multijet mistag rate of 0.5\%.
 Events containing \PH candidate jets below this DDB threshold enter the ``DDB fail'' region, which is later used to constrain the normalization and shape of the QCD multijet background.